rellaner/awesome-position-based-quantum-cryptography/README.md

 - [Loss-tolerant position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.91.042337) - Generalises BB84 QPV to more input bases and notes better loss tolerance properties because of it.
 Also discusses using decoy states and continuous variables for BB84 QPV.
 - [Loss-tolerant quantum secure positioning with weak laser sources (2016)](https://doi.org/10.1103/PhysRevA.94.032315) - Studies Bell QPV with separable inputs.
 Proves full loss tolerance and studies practical implementation based on decoy states.
+- [Towards practical and error-robust quantum position verification (2021)](https://arxiv.org/abs/2106.12911) - Defines a new protocol based on the SWAP test and studies it theoretically and practically.
+Argues that this protocol has practically versatile and robust properties.
 - [Single-qubit loss-tolerant quantum position verification protocol secure against en- tangled attackers (2023)](https://doi.org/10.1103/PhysRevLett.131.140802) - Tightly characterises the secure region of BB84 QPV and $f$-BB84 QPV depending on the loss and error rates.
 - [Security of a continuous-variable based quantum position verification protocol (2023)](https://arxiv.org/abs/2308.04166) - Generalises BB84 QPV to continuous variable inputs and shows security against unentangled attacks depending on loss and noise rates.